awslabs/aws-device-farm-gradle-plugin/README.md

     // Optional.
 Add this if you have a subscription and want to use your unmetered slots useUnmeteredDevices()

+    // optional if you want to wait for ADF build results useWait()

+    // Only upload to ADF and run this does not wait for ADF test results to come back uploadOnly()

+    // optional if you want to export ADF build results to a machine readable format default is JUnit XML useOutput("JUnit")

+    // optional relative or absolute path to directory storing ADF Test Run results setTestsDestination("build/tests/adf-results")

     // Required.
 You must specify either accessKey and secretKey OR roleArn. roleArn takes precedence. authentication {
         accessKey "aws-iam-user-accesskey"